Torified varieties and their geometries over F_1: Connes and Consani's geometry

 For the general case, let $\{U_i\}$ be the collection of all affine open subschemes of $X$ such that $T$ restricts to a torification $T_i$ of $U_i$.
 Then $X_i=\mathcal{L}(U_i,T_i)$ is an affine CC--variety, and by the definition of a general CC--variety, $X$ is a CC--variety.
 Furthermore, $\{X_i\}$ is the family of all affine open subschemes of $\mathcal{L}(X,T)$, thus $\mathcal L(X,T)_\Z$ is defined as the direct limit over the family of the $X_{i,\Z}\simeq U_i$, which is nothing else than $X$ itself.

-Note that the defining property of a morphism between CC--varieties follows directly from the condition that describes a torified morphism as affinely torified.
+Note that the defining property of a morphism between CC--varieties follows from the fact that torified morphisms between affinely torified varieties are affinely torified (see Lemma \ref{lemma: affinely torified morphisms}).
 Concerning functoriality, it is clear that for all torified morphisms $f: (X,T)\to (X',T')$ between torified varieties, the diagram

 commutes.
 This establishes an isomorphism between the composition of $\mathcal L$ and $-\otimes_\Fun\Z$ and the forgetful functor from affinely torified varieties to schemes. \end{proof}

 \begin{remark} In the proof of this theorem, we made only use of the highest degree term $\uline X^{(\dim X)}$ of the functor $\uline X=\{\uline X^{(l)}\}$ in the proof that $\Gm^{\dim X}$ is an affine CC-variety.
 This has the following consequence: Let $X$ be a reduced scheme of finite type over $\Z$ with an open affine cover $\{U_i\}$ and with an open subscheme $T$ that is isomorphic to $\Gm^{\dim X}$ such that $T\subset U_i$ for all $i$.
 Define $\uline X(D)=\uline Y_i(D)=D^{\dim X}$, and $X_\C=X\otimes_\Z\C$ and $Y_{i,\C}=U_i\otimes_\Z\C$ for all $i$.
 Define the evaluations $\ev_X$ and $\ev_i$ in the same way as for $\mathcal L$.
 Then the same proof as above shows that $(\uline X,X_\C,\ev_X)$ is a variety over $\F_1$ (in the sense of Connes and Consani, cf.\ \cite[section 3.4]{Connes2008}) covered by the affine varieties $(\uline Y_i,Y_{i,\C},\ev_i)$ over $\F_1$. \end{remark}